-You may have heard the acronym “CCPA” mentioned recently, in connection with an upcoming data privacy regulation in the state of California.
-As your ad management team, we have been following these proceedings closely so you don’t have to worry about your ads being compliant — we’ll handle all of that for you.
+You may have heard the acronym “CCPA” mentioned in connection with a data privacy regulation in the state of California.
+As your ad management team, we follow these proceedings closely so you don’t have to worry about your ads being compliant — we’ll handle all of that for you.

 California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act took effect on January 1, 2020 and enforces data privacy regulations for residents of California.
-Similar to last year’s GDPR which regulated data usage for citizens of the EU, the CCPA will give Californians control over how their personal data is used by businesses.
+The California Consumer Privacy Act took effect on January 1, 2020.
+It enforces data privacy regulations for residents of California.
+Similar to GDPR which regulated data usage for citizens of the EU, the CCPA gives Californians control over how their personal data is used by businesses.